davestewart/davestewart-content/content/projects/open-source/state-machine/index.md

 ---
+date: 2016-10-01
 description: A powerful yet simply-configured JavaScript finite-state machine
-date: 2016-10-01
+summary: |
+  Built a standalone finite state machine library with an intuitive DSL for describing states and transitions, a rich event system for hooking into lifecycle events, and helpers for jQuery, Angular, and Vue.
+An early investigation into state machines for complex application flows.
+tech: JavaScript, TypeScript
 tags:
   - featured
   - library